 Furthermore, teacher perspectives play a significant role in shaping students' attitudes, particularly in environmental teaching contexts.
-Recent research has indicated that, concerning the rhetorical, metacognitive, and cognitive skills required in writing, teachers' perspectives can impact students' attitudes toward the students' compositions in environmental writing (Yasukawa, 2023).
+Recent research has indicated that, concerning the rhetorical, metacognitive, and cognitive skills required in writing, teachers' perspectives can impact students' attitudes toward the composition of students in environmental writing (Yasukawa, 2023).
 Similarly, in the context of language skills development, teachers' perspectives are crucial.
-For example, recent scholarship has demonstrated that teachers' perspectives contribute to the quality of academic writing, given that students' writing skills depend upon their teachers' views on their rhetorical, metacognitive, and cognitive skills in writing (Bui et al., 2023).
+For example, recent scholarship has demonstrated that teachers' perspectives contribute to the academic writing, given that students'

+writing skill depend upon their view of teachers on the rhetorical, metacognitive, and cognitive skill in writing (Bui et al. 2023).

-Existing scholarship has highlighted the crucial and diverse roles that teachers' perspectives play in shaping their classroom practices and work ethic, as well as their students' learning attitudes and language development.
+Existing scholarship has highlighted the crucial and diverse roles that teacher perspectives play in shaping classroom practices, work ethic, and students' learning attitudes and language development.
 However, it is also important to recognize that teachers' perspectives on issues related to language learning and teaching are influenced by their personal and professional experiences.
 Thus, language cognition and professional development are interconnected (Borg, 2019).
-To illustrate, in the context of teaching environmental crises, Mercer et al. (2022) found that English teachers received minimal formal training in environmental education within ELT.
-This lack of training may have affected the formation of teachers' perspectives on integrating environmental education into ELT, which, in turn, influenced their actual classroom practices.
-The study by Mercer et al. (2022) further revealed that English teachers often viewed the integration of sustainability as an optional topic, rather than as a moral and ethical duty or a human responsibility to protect the environment.
+To illustrate, in the context of teaching environmental crises, Mercer et al. (2022) found that English teachers receive minimal formal training in environmental education within ELT.
+This lack of training may affect the formation of teachers' perspectives on integrating environmental education in ELT, which, in turn, influences their actual classroom practices.
+The study by Mercer et al. (2022) further revealed that English teachers often view the integration of sustainability as an optional topic, rather than as a moral and ethical duty or a human responsibility to protect the environment.